Cibotium menziesii: Biology

 Hāpuʻu ʻiʻi can grow up to 35 ft tall but are usually 7 to 25 ft in height with a diameter of nearly 3 ft, making it Hawaiʻi's largest tree fern.
+According to the American Forestry Association the largest individual has a DBH of 1.5 m or a girth of 5 m.
 The trunk is made of stiff hard fibres surrounding a starchy pith in the centre.
 The green fronds have yellow midribs and are paler on the underside.
 They grow to as long as 12 ft.
 Stems are covered in red or black bristles.
 The fronds are singularly divided but divide at the end where the spores form.

 Reproduction

 This species reproduces through the use of spores, which form at and are released from the end of the fronds.
 For domestic and commercial reproduction, spores are collected from the lower fronds of the plant, which are heated, treated with water and kept refrigerated.
 The side shoots off the main trunk are also viable but need to be cut close to the trunk.